badsectorlabs/ludus/docs/docs/quick-start/create-a-user.md

 :::

-Now that you've created the user, grabbed your WireGuard config, and obtained your user creds for proxmox, you can build templates!
+Now that you've created the user and obtained your user creds for proxmox, you can build templates!